 This is our hope, and this is the faith that I go back to the South with (King, Jr., 1963).

 Amen!

-In conclusion, I will play an excerpt from singer/composer Ken Medema about this kind of dreaming, likewise inspired by Dr. King: "Is There a Place for Dreaming?"
+In conclusion, I direct to you to singer/composer Ken Medema powerful song about this kind of dreaming likewise inspired by Dr. King: "Is There a Place for Dreaming?"